Detox is the first step on the road to recovery.

-Castle Craig’s experienced team works together to oversee detoxification programmes to personalise the treatment to make detox safe and as comfortable as it can be.
-With 24/7 round-the-clock care, our compassionate staff of medical experts provide support and encouragement through this difficult time.
+Our experienced team of psychiatrists, doctors and nurses works together to oversee every individual detoxification and personalise treatment to make detox as safe and as comfortable as it can be.
+With 24/7 round-the-clock care, our compassionate staff of medical experts support and encourage you through this difficult time.

 Detox from Alcohol

 How long does it take to detox from alcohol?

 Detox from alcohol can last anywhere between 3-7 days, depending on the the following:

 - How much alcohol the person has been drinking,